 Restricted stock.
 Restricted stock is an award that is non-transferable and subject to a substantial risk of forfeiture until vesting conditions, which can be related to continued service or other conditions established by the committee, are satisfied.
 Prior to vesting, holders of restricted stock may receive dividends and voting rights.
 If the vesting condition is not satisfied, the participant forfeits the shares.
-The committee may also award dividend equivalent payments in connection with such awards.

 Restricted stock units and performance shares.
 Restricted stock units and performance shares represent a right to receive a share of common stock, an equivalent amount of cash, or a combination of shares and cash, as the committee may determine, if vesting conditions are satisfied.
-Except for replacement restricted stock units and performance shares adjusted by the committee in connection with adjustments, as described above, the initial value of a restricted stock unit or performance share granted under the omnibus plan may not be less than 100% of the fair market value of our common stock on the date the award is granted.
+Except for replacement restricted stock units and performance shares and restricted stock units and performance shares adjusted by the committee in connection with adjustments, as described above, the initial value of a restricted stock unit or performance share granted under the omnibus plan may not be less than 100% of the fair market value of our common stock on the date the award is granted.
 The committee may also award dividend equivalent payments in connection with such awards.
 Restricted stock units may contain vesting conditions based on continued service or other conditions established by the committee.
 Performance shares will contain vesting conditions based on attainment of performance goals established by the committee in addition to service conditions.